IKKI-FPV/modern-betaflight-lua-scripts/README.md

 ## ⚠️ Important Requirements
 * **Radio:** Must have a color screen (e.g., TX16S, TX15, Zorro Color).
 It does **NOT** work well on small monochrome screens (e.g., X-Lite, QX7).
-* **EdgeTX:** Version **2.8 or higher** recommended for Touch Screen support.
-    * *Note:* If you use older versions, the script will still work with buttons and the scroll wheel, but touch features will be disabled.

 ## 📥 Installation
 1. Download the official Betaflight Lua scripts: [Betaflight Configurator Link](https://github.com/betaflight/betaflight-tx-lua-scripts)